runodp/dagster-odp/docs/getting-started/overview.md

 # Overview of Dagster ODP

+Dagster ODP (Open Data Platform) extends Dagster's capabilities by providing a configuration-driven approach to building data pipelines.
+It's designed to streamline pipeline development and management for teams already using or familiar with Dagster.

 ## What is Dagster ODP?

-At its core, Dagster ODP translates user-defined configurations into Dagster primitives such as assets, resources, sensors, schedules, partitions, and asset checks.
-This abstraction allows for:
+Dagster ODP acts as an abstraction layer, translating user-defined configurations into Dagster primitives such as assets, resources, sensors, schedules, partitions, and asset checks.
+This approach offers several advantages:

-1. **No-code pipeline creation**: Data analysts and scientists can create pipelines using pre-defined or custom tasks without writing Python code.
+1. **Configuration-driven pipeline creation**: Data analysts and scientists can create pipelines using pre-defined or custom tasks through YAML configuration, reducing the need for direct Python coding.
-2. **Declarative pipeline definitions**: Separate pipeline logic from task implementation, allowing for easier maintenance and iteration.
+2. **Declarative pipeline definitions**: ODP separates pipeline logic from task implementation, facilitating easier maintenance and iteration of data workflows.
-3. **Task reusability**: Define tasks once and use them across multiple pipelines.
+3. **Task reusability**: Tasks can be defined once and reused across multiple pipelines, promoting code efficiency and standardization.
-4. **Integration with popular tools**: Built-in support for tools like DLT for data ingestion and Soda for data quality checks.
+4. **Integration with popular tools**: ODP provides built-in support for popular data tools, including DLT for data ingestion and Soda for data quality checks.

 ## Building pipelines with ODP